Canev001/GWlensing/README.md

 Mock catalogues of events used in https://arxiv.org/abs/2310.12764.

-For the fiducial scenario, 50 independent realisations of tha pairs of redshifts and lensing magnifications {𝑧,𝜇} are made available, together with a short script to plot the data.
+For the fiducial scenario, 50 independent realisations of redshifts and lensing magnifications {𝑧,𝜇} of the events are made available, together with a short script to plot the data.
 Each realisation contains 3000 events.

-The mock data are relevant for gravitational waves emitted by merging binary neutron stars and measured by the **Einstein Telescope**, assuming a threshold for the signal-to-noise ratio of **8**, and accompanied by an electromagnetic counterpart.
+The mock data are relevant for gravitational waves emitted by merging binary neutron stars measured by the **Einstein Telescope**, assuming a threshold for the signal-to-noise ratio of **8**, and accompanied by an electromagnetic counterpart.

 ## Credit